vault_ssh¶

 - default_user

-The default username for which a credential will be generated.
+Default username for which a credential should be generated.
 When

 default_user_templateis true, this can contain an identity template with any prefix or suffix, likessh-{{identity.entity.id}}-user.
 If you wish this to be a valid principal, it must also be inallowed_users.- default_user_template